SusanMarricone/mdx-dev.github.io/_posts/2015-1-6-integration-testing-terminal-apps.md

 ## Waiting for output

-Some processes take a long time, for example when you hit a database or a third party service.
+Some processes take a long time; for example, when you hit a database or a third party service.
 So waiting for output is necessary to get correct output.
 However, this isn't as magical as I've made it out to be.
 We see how much output we currently have, and keep checking until it increases by at least one.

 The first step is to see how many we currently have and pass that into the real function.
-Additionally, you may pass in a a date object if you want this to timeout after a given amount of time.
+Additionally, you may pass in a date object if you want this to timeout after a given amount of time.

 ~~~ coffeescript
 waitForOutput: (callback) =>